ray-project/ray/doc/source/ray-overview/examples.rst

 Ray Example Gallery
 ===================

-.. dropdown:: Click here to use our Wizard to generate your custom example
+.. dropdown:: Click here to generate your custom ML example with using our wizard

     You can use this wizard to create a Ray example that suits your needs.
     Simply start picking options from the list below and we'll guide you to your example.